TrueBlocks/trueblocks-docs/content/data-model/chainstate.md

 * CLI: [chifra tokens](/docs/chifra/chainstate/#chifra-tokens)
 * [API](/api#operation/chainstate-tokens)

+Below is a list of the data fields for tokens.
+Following that are the commands that produce or manage tokens.
 ### Fields
 | Field       | Description                                                  | Type    |
 | ----------- | ------------------------------------------------------------ | ------- |
 | holder      | the address for which we are reporting the token balance     | address |